Strategic Planning Skills Allow Managers to be More Effective

-While historically, strategic planning happened at senior levels of the organization, with the advent of flatter organizations and the increase of speed and ambiguity in the business environment, this skill set is now desperately needed at all levels in the organization.
+While historically, strategic planning happened at senior levels of the organization, with the advent of flatter organizations and the increase of speed and ambiguity in the business environment, this skill set is needed at all levels in the organization.

 Strategic planning is an organizational and managerial process of defining strategy or direction and making decisions about how best to allocate resources to pursue this strategy.